Blake Mazza

-Blake Mazza (born December 8, 1998) is an American football placekicker.
+Blake Mazza (born December 8, 1998) is an American college football placekicker.
 He previously played for the SMU, Washington State Cougars, and the Arkansas Razorbacks.

 High school career

 Mazza attended Plano Senior High School in Plano, Texas.
 Coming out of high school, he was rated as a five-star recruit and the 12th best placekicker for the class of 2017 by Chris Sailer Kicking.